 Decide on a Fiscal Agent

-This could be your city/county government, local PRT department, local museum, non-profit, Chamber of Commerce, or city/county government with a restrictive account for the committee.
+SC250 encourages county or city governments (or one of their departments such as PRT or a County Museum) to take on this role.
+While there are some advantages to using a political subdivision, your committee can choose a fiscal agent that is a local non-profit, Chamber of Commerce, or other entity.
 You will know best how to structure this in your community.
 Remember for many of the SC250 Grants county governments may designate grant funds to another entity like a non-profit as long as the top elected official and county administrator signs the grant agreement.

 - Roles of the Fiscal Agent: